 The Frances and John Welles Science Scholarship was established by Frances and John Welles.
 John was born and raised on a dairy farm in Rosendale.
-He graduated from Rosendale High School in 1942 and the University of Wisconsin at Madison with a degree in chemistry.
+He graduated Rosendale High School in 1942 and the University of Wisconsin at Madison with a degree in chemistry.
 His wife of over 65 years, Frances, graduated from the University of Michigan with a degree in chemistry as well.
-They both worked at Eli Lilly and Company in Indianapolis as chemists.
-John retired after over 40 years at Lilly.
-They have 4 children, 15 grandchildren and 4 great-grandchildren.
-They now live in Ft.
-Wayne, Indiana.
-John Welles passed away on December 27, 2014.
+The couple both worked as chemists at Eli Lilly and Company in Indianapolis, where John retired after over 40 years.
+They later moved to Ft.
+Wayne, Indiana, before John's death on December 27, 2014.

-They have both been involved with numerous volunteer and charity activities over the years and want to continue to give back to local communities.
-They have established these scholarships to encourage students to pursue their interest in science and learning in a post-secondary educational institution.
+John and Frances had four children, 15 grandchildren, and four great-grandchildren before the time of his passing.
+The couple were involved with numerous volunteer and charity activities through their lives and together wanted to continue giving back to local communities.
+They established this scholarship to encourage students to pursue their shared interest in science and learning in a post-secondary educational institution.

 $1,000 renewable scholarship will be awarded on the basis of the following criteria:

 A. A graduating senior of Laconia High School

 B. Ranked in top 50% of high school graduating class based on high school transcript

 C. Demonstrated interest / aptitude in science (as determined by the Laconia high school faculty)

 D. Have completed two required science classes and have taken one or more of the advanced science electives: *Anatomy & Physiology, *AP Biology, *Biotechnology Science, *Chemistry, *Forensic Science or *Physics

 E. Written statement (300 words or less) on a separate 8 ½ by 11 page.
 Please answer one of the following questions:

 a.
 What was the event that inspired your interest in science and why?